EcoEditor/BabylonAssets/README.md

 WIP

-to run the test:
+to run the test, open a terminal window (cmd) at the root of the repo directory and:

-Install dependencies via: npm install
+Install dependencies via:

+npm install

-Build typescript and open web page via npm run start then connect to localhost:8080 from a web browser.
+Build typescript and open web page via

+npm run start

+then connect to localhost:8080 from a web browser.